 Getting back to the positive, one of the aspects that surprised me the most was the kitchen system.
 Being able to combine ingredients to create different types of meals is a nice touch that adds an extra depth to the dish.
 I experimented with different combinations of ingredients that I found while exploring, and each food item has an impact on your stats.
 On a dangerous expedition, preparing a good meal can make all the difference.

 Cooking is also a way to experiment with the game, trying out recipes and seeing how they affect your health and energy.
-While the system is relatively simple, the fact that you can cook meals in the game that give you certain bonuses adds a strategic depth that I wasn’t expecting (and that you don’t usually find in games like th is).
+While the system is relatively simple, the fact that you can cook meals in the game that give you certain bonuses adds a strategic depth that I wasn’t expecting (and that you don’t usually find in games like this).

 Well, now you’re telling me: I’ve already explored, I’ve already built, I’ve already cooked.
 Now what?
 Easy!
 Well, let’s fight!
 When I felt sufficiently prepared, I decided to take on some of the game’s bosses.
 Combat is intense and requires both skill and strategy.
 You’ll face off against creatures that are not only visually impressive, but also have unique attack patterns that will test your skills.